Genre: Contemporary Fiction

 About Rebecca Serle

 Rebecca Serle is an author and television author.
-Her books include The Dinner List, In Five Years, and One Italian Summer.
+Her books include The Dinner List, One Italian Summer, Expiration Dates, and In Five Years.
 She splits her time between New York and Los Angeles.
 Visit the author’s website →